 What types of professionals are involved?

-In the UK, there is not much of a distinction made between counsellor or psychotherapist.
+In the UK, there is not much of a distinction made between counsellor and psychotherapist.
 Both professionals provide therapy.
 However, there are some slight differences between these two professional terms.
 These are outlined below.

-Doctors: These are professionals that are trained in medicine.
-This will likely be the family GP, who might find it necessary to prescribe certain medications that might help the person to cope with other issues, such as health problems.
+These are professionals that are trained in medicine.
+This will likely be the family GP, who might find it necessary to prescribe certain medications that might help the person cope with other issues, such as health problems.

-Mental health nurses: Nurses trained in mental health might also be involved.
+Nurses trained in mental health might also be involved.
 If the person is in a hospital setting or is seen by a crisis team due to self-harm or suicide, a mental health nurse might help to give treatment by administering medication.

-Social workers: Workers trained in protecting vulnerable individuals might also be involved.
+Workers trained in protecting vulnerable individuals might also be involved.
 This might be within a community setting or a crisis situation.
 Social workers will problem-solve and organise the right support for the person to ensure their protection.

 The journey of recovery from borderline personality disorder